 - Photophobia: Photophobia is a condition where a person is sensitive to light.
 High-contrast designs with dark backgrounds and light text can help reduce eye strain and make content easier to read.

-When using color for images and text, here are the few things to keep in mind when designing our products.
+When using color for images and text, here are a few things to keep in mind when designing our products.

 - Use high contrast: High contrast between text and background colors makes it easier for people with visual impairments to read.
 The text should be darker than the background or vice versa.

 - Choose colors carefully: Be mindful of the colors you use and how they appear to individuals with color blindness or other visual impairments.
-Avoid using colors that are similar or blend together, as this can make it difficult to distinguish between text and background.
+Avoid using colors that are similar or blend, as this can make it difficult to distinguish between text and background.

 - Test your color contrast: Use online tools to test the contrast ratio of your text and background colors.
 This can help you ensure that your design meets the recommended contrast ratios for accessibility.

 - Use patterns or textures: Instead of relying solely on color to distinguish between elements, consider using patterns or textures to add visual interest and improve accessibility.